daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_apiversion.md

 /api/v1/system
 ```

-The response will be a Json with the following structure:
+The response will be a JSON object with the following structure:

 ```
 {